Mission of the Equifax Inc. Board of Directors

 The Chairman of the Board is responsible for scheduling meetings of the Board.
 Meetings may be scheduled as in-person or telephone meetings.
 The Board and Committees may also act by unanimous written consent.
 Directors are responsible for attendance, either in-person or telephonically, at all meetings of the Board and Committees on which they serve.

-21. Selection of Agenda Items for Meetings
+21. Selection of Agenda Items for Board Meetings

 The Chairman of the Board and the Chief Executive Officer (if the Chairman is not the Chief Executive Officer) will establish the agenda for each Board meeting.
 The Presiding Director will review and approve the Board agenda.
 Each Board member may suggest the inclusion of item(s) on the agenda.